 Executive Director’s Letter

-Charlotte Center for Legal Advocacy can be compared to a small emergency room.
-Our clients come to us in crisis, with an imminent threat of violence, loss of shelter or income, or need for medical care.
-The legal assistance we provide helps clients out of crisis by keeping people safe, in their homes, with their families intact, with medical care and out of poverty.
+People turn to Charlotte Center for Legal Advocacy when there is nowhere else to go.
+Many come to us in crisis, with an imminent threat of violence, loss of shelter or income, or need for medical care.
+The legal assistance we provide helps clients find safety, economic security and family stability so that they are empowered to seek opportunity.

 Our organization was created in 1967 as a part of the War on Poverty with the mission of ending poverty.
 I am old enough to remember that good war and still believe that we can end poverty if we try hard enough.
-Bringing low-income people into our legal system to protect human rights and ensure human needs is one key strategy to end poverty, which I believe we can do, even in this recession, in this, still, wealthiest country on earth.
+Bringing low-income people into our legal system to protect human rights and ensure human needs is one key strategy to end poverty, which I believe we can do.

 Each year, Charlotte Center for Legal Advocacy serves 3,500 families facing a crisis of safety, shelter, health or income.
 But we are nowhere near having the resources to meet the needs of the more than 300,000 people eligible and in need of legal assistance but unable to afford private lawyers.
 Please join us and support our efforts to ensure that a full measure of justice is available for all people in need.